History of Chris Beard in Timeline

 Chris Beard

-February 18, 1973: Christopher Michael Beard born
+February 18, 1973: Christopher Michael Beard Born

 Others born on this day/year

-1995: Graduation from Texas
+1995: Graduated from Texas

-1996: Last Conference Title Until 2019
+1996: Last Conference Title Prior to Big 12 Win

 1997: Assistant Coach at North Texas

-1998: Masters from Abilene Christian University
+1998: Received Masters from Abilene Christian University

 In 1998, Chris Beard received a Masters of Education from Abilene Christian University where he also served as a graduate assistant.

-2000: Head coach at Seminole State College
+2000: Head Coach at Seminole State College

-March 8, 2012: Hired as Head Coach at Lamar State College
+March 8, 2012: Hired as head coach at Lamar State College

-March 2013: Hired as Head Coach at Angelo State
+March 2013: Hired as head coach at Angelo State

 In March 2013, Chris Beard was hired as the sixth head coach at Angelo State.

-2013: Last Tournament Win
+2013: Last NCAA Tournament Win Prior to Beard's Season

-April 8, 2015: Named Head Coach of Arkansas-Little Rock
+April 8, 2015: Named head coach of Arkansas-Little Rock

 On April 8, 2015, Chris Beard was named the head coach of Arkansas–Little Rock.